MGreif/aliens-fireteam-elite-external-cheat-menu/README.md

 OS: Windows

 ### Disclaimer

 This project is for educational purposes.
 I am not responsible for any bans/consequences you might get for using this.
 AFE is an amazing game and please use this menu with caution.
 Do not annoy or disturb other players using this.
+This project is just a private project to learn more about CPP, Gamehacking, Unreal-Engine and memory management in general!
+This code is not clean and mostly used to simply get to the finish in a quick manner.

 ### Info

 I have not tested the offsets in an online lobby.
 I only tried them in a self-hosted bot lobby.
 This project is also for the sole purpose of me learning CPP, WinAPI and GameHacking in general.
 This means, that the CPP code is not perfect and i will try to improve it.